 Andrew Soltan

-- Specialty Registrar in Medical Oncology, Oxford University Hospitals NHS Foundation Trust
+- Medical Oncology Specialist Registrar, Oxford University Hospitals NHS Foundation Trust

-I am a Specialty Registrar in Medical Oncology at Oxford University Hospitals NHS Foundation Trust, and Clinical Artificial Intelligence Researcher and Dissertation Lead for the MSc in Applied Digital Health at the University of Oxford.
+I am an NIHR Academic Clinical Lecturer across the Departments of Oncology and Engineering Sciences (Computational Health Informatics Lab), and Specialty Registrar in Medical Oncology at Oxford University Hospitals NHS Foundation Trust.
+I am also the Dissertation Lead for the MSc in Applied Digital Health at the University of Oxford.

 My research develops federated techniques and transformer-architecture models for routinely collected healthcare data; aiming to develop, evaluate and deploy clinical tools for Cancer care pathways.